-- 15.Fire is combustion accompanied by a visible light (a flame or glow). - A friendly fire is intentionally set and remains within its container or intended limits. - A hostile fire is one that escapes its intended limits. - A fireplace holds a friendly fire.
-When a spark ignites nearby curtains, it starts a hostile fire. - Only hostile fires are covered under fire policies. - 16.Theft is any loss of property by stealing, including both robbery and burglary.
-Less obvious events also are covered when the circumstances at least show the likelihood that property was stolen and not merely misplaced. - I. Mysterious Disappearance means that insured property was lost but there is no likelihood that the property was stolen.
+- 17. Fire is combustion accompanied by a visible light (a flame or glow). - A friendly fire is intentionally set and remains within its container or intended limits. - A hostile fire is one that escapes its intended limits. - A fire in a fireplace is a friendly fire, but when a spark ignites nearby curtains, it starts a hostile fire. - Only hostile fires are covered under fire policies. - 18.
+Theft is any loss of property by stealing, including both robbery and burglary.
+Less obvious events also are covered when the circumstances at least show the likelihood that property was stolen and not merely misplaced. - Mysterious Disappearancemeans that insured property was lost but there is no likelihood that the property was stolen.
 Mysterious Disappearance is NOT an insured peril.
-Example: The insured cannot find one of their rings. - II.
-Burglary is the breaking and entering into the premises of another with felonious intent, leaving visible signs of forcible entry or exit. - Burglary is when no one is home, or the business is closed. - III.
-Robbery is the taking, by force or fear of force, of the personal property of another. - Robbery happens when someone is home, or the business is open.
-Face-to-face confrontation.
+Example: The insured cannot find one of their rings. - Burglary is the breaking and entering into or exiting from the premises of another with felonious intent, leaving visible signs of forcible entry or exit. - o Burglary is when no one is home or the business is closed - Robbery is the taking, by force or fear of force, of personal property of another.

-- 17.Types of Loss can vary depending on the product.
+- 19. Types of Loss can vary depending on the product.
 Property coverage deals with losses to an insured's property and the loss of use of that property.
-For example, the property policy will pay to repair or replace a home after a house fire, it will pay for the items inside that were destroyed or damaged, and it will pay for reasonable accommodations while the repairs are in progress.
-Casualty insurance is to protect an insured by paying a third party if the insured is found to be legally liable in the event of a loss to the third party. - A. Direct Loss means actual physical damage, destruction, or loss of property.
-For example, a Homeowner policy will cover direct fire damage to an insured's house, including water damage from putting out a fire. - Proximate Cause: Direct loss caused by a specific peril does not necessarily mean that the peril was the only factor damaging insured property.
+For example, the property policy will pay to repair or replace a home after a housefire, it will pay for the items inside that were destroyed or damaged, and it will pay for reasonable accommodations while the repairs are in progress.
+Casualty insurance is to protect an insured by paying to a third party if the insured is found to be legally liable in the event of a loss to the third party. - A. Direct Loss means actual physical damage, destruction, or loss of property.
+For example, a Homeowner's policy will cover direct fire damage to an insured's house including water damage from putting out a fire. - Proximate Cause: Direct loss caused by a specific peril does not necessarily mean that the peril was the only factor damaging insured property.
 When a specific peril is the proximate cause of a loss, courts have held that the specific peril in question caused the loss.
 So, loss from water damage and firefighters breaking down the walls or doors is a direct loss caused by fire.
 The water damage would not have happened if there were no fire. - II.
-Concurrent causation is when there are two separate causes for a peril, one is covered, and one is not.
-An earthquake causes the candle to tip over, which causes a fire.
+Concurrent causation is when there are 2 separate causes for a peril, one is covered, and one is not.
+An earthquake causes the candle to tip over which causes a fire.
 Does the insurance policy cover this?
-Damage from the fire should be covered, structural damage from the earthquake won't be. - B. An Indirect Loss (a.k.a. consequential loss) is a loss that is a result of a direct loss and which occurs as a consequence of the direct loss.
+Damage from the fire should be covered, structural damage from the earthquake won't be. - B. An Indirect Loss (a.k.a. consequential loss) is a loss which is a result of a direct loss and which occurs as a consequence of the direct loss.
 An indirect loss usually involves money, whether from loss of income, loss of business, or expenses for lodging and meals after a house fire.
 An indirect loss is paid only if the "direct loss" is caused by a covered peril.